DanaKaplan944/Care-Connect/README.md

 Care Connect is a full stack application that is aimed at making the life of caregivers a little easier!

 Users can sign up and register information about themselves and who they are caring for, and add any re-occuring tasks that need to be completed each day.
 The home page displays a calendar view, and a section to add any notes for each day.
 Users can then click the "weekly report" button which will send an email of the notes from the last seven days.
-This makes it easy for caregivers to have all the infomration in one place, and communicate updates to family/friends in one email.
+This makes it easy for caregivers to have all the information in one place, and communicate updates to family/friends in one email.

 I am currently working on version 2.0...more to come soon!